 Result Speed | 30 seconds |

-If your main concern is the presence of bacteria in your water, you might not need a kit testing a multitude of chemicals or heavy metals.
+If your main concern is the presence of bacteria in your water, it might not be worth spending the extra money to test for chemicals or heavy metals.

-This product is specifically designed to unmask three pathogens: total coliform, fecal coliforms and E.coli bacteria (7).
+This Health Metric kit is designed specifically to test for three pathogens: total coliform, fecal coliforms, and E.coli bacteria (6).

 - Fill the container.